 Why am I charging that?

-For a proper evening gown that fits like a glove, it requires roughly 50 hours of my time to make the pattern, do the fittings and sew the dress.
-If all you want is a very simple dress, this price may be negotiable.
+For a proper evening gown that fits like a glove, it requires roughly 60 hours of my time to make the pattern, do the fittings and sew the dress.
 To cut the cost down for you, you will be responsible for the cost of the material (fashion fabric, lace, trimming, beads used on the finished garment) and I won’t profit from it.
 I can source the material and let you know the price before you make the decision.

 Fabric cost reference: Simple drapery floor length dress with silk on the outside and lining would cost you somewhere between $800 to $1000 HKD.
 So if you want to go with polyester or cotton, your fabric cost would be lower.

 If you are interested in creating that special dress in your mind that fits perfectly, please leave me a message or email me at: email@example.com .
 It would be great if you have some image reference for the design, and let me know when you need the dress by.
 Since I do run around town a lot, it may takes me a few days to get back to you.
 However if you haven’t heard from me in a week, please send me another email as it may have been lost in my spam folder.

 As long as this blog is still up, I’m still taking on new orders.

 At the end of year 2012, I made a promise to myself that I would go out more often.
 Put myself out there and meet new people.
 6 months has gone by, I think I’m doing good.
 For this first half of the year, I met loads of new faces.
 Some come and go, some stay as good friends, some left a lasting impression in my heart.